magenta-aps/datafordeler/README.md

 This project exposes data from gladdreg, it is not used by any customers, and is considered deprecated.

 ### statistik:
-This project exposes data from cpr and geo, it is used for stating batch-jobs for generation of statistical information, and lists of accurences of events on persons.
+This project exposes data from cpr and geo, it is used for stating batch-jobs for generation of statistical information, and lists of occurrences of events on persons.
 A more detailed description can be found in plugins/statistik/README.md

 # Compiling/building/testing: